6)

 is shown.
 The title of the page is LIBER MORTUORUM 'Book of

-Deaths'.
+the Dead'.
 At the upper left is the page number, 79.
 In

 the left margin are record numbers for each decedent, along with